 111.37 Religious freedom in the meaning of Art.
 4 par.
 1 and 2 GG also includes freedom of religious association as it follows from this regulation in connection with the relevant Weimar Church Articles which are included by Art.
 140 GG.

 111.38 1.
 Freedom of religious association is not expressly mentioned in Art.
 4 par.
 1 and 2 GG; specifically guaranteed are freedom of religion, conscience, religious and ideological belief, as well as the freedom of religious practice.
 According to the judgments of the Federal Constitutional Court the freedom of religion guaranteed in Art.
-4 GG has to be understood in a comprehensive manner (cf. BVerfGE 24, 236 <244 ff.>).
+4 GG has to be understood in a comprehensive manner (cf. BverfGE 24, 236 <244 ff.>).
 The intention of the framer of the Constitution, after the experience of religious persecution by the National Socialist regime, was aimed at guaranteeing freedom of religion not just as particular partial freedoms, but fully.
 In any case none of the rights to religious freedom, which had been recognized in the Weimar Constitution as the result of hundreds of years of historical development, should now be excluded.
 A part of these rights to religious freedom was freedom of religion and conscience, including freedom of belief, freedom of private and public religious practice (freedom of worship) and freedom of religious association (cf. Art.
 135, 137 par.
 2 WRV and G. Anschütz, Die Religionsfreiheit [The Freedom of Religion], in: Anschütz/Thoma (Publ.)
 HDStR, vol. 2, 1932, § 106, p.
 681 ff.).

 111.39 This is confirmed by the history of its development.
 In the consultations of the Parliamentary Council, what was later to be Art.
 4 expressly contained the guarantee of the freedom of religious association (“The right of association for religious and ideological societies is recognized”), from its presentation by the Committee of Principles and the first reading in the Main Committee as sentence 2 of par.
 1. Only in the fourth reading in the Main Committee on 4 May 1949—after inclusion of the Weimar Church Compromise into the Constitution—this sentence was deleted with the reasoning that it is now unnecessary, because Art.
 137 par.
 2 WRV is now part of the Constitution (v.Doemming/ Füsslein/Matz, Entstehungsgeschichte der Artikel des Grundgesetzes [History of the Development of the Articles of the Constitution]: JöR, N.F., vol. 1, p.
 73 foll.; Parl.
 Council, HA-Prot., 57th meeting on 4.5.1949, p.
 745).
 From this it follows, according to the intention of the Parliamentary Council,